subvertnormality/mosaic/README.md

 ![The menu as shown on the pattern edit page](https://raw.githubusercontent.com/subvertnormality/mosaic/main/designs/Images/menu.png)

 #### Norns menu navigation

 Further configuration happens on Norns.
 Each grid page corresponds to several grouped pages on the screen.
 Settings in these pages are typically set once and require minimal adjustments.
 Navigation through these pages is accomplished by moving left and right with the E1 encoder, the selected setting can be chosen using the E2 encoder, and the value of the settings can be adjusted by moving up and down with the E3 encoder.
 Some settings require a confirmation before they are set.
 Press the K3 button to apply any selected changes.
 If you navigate away from the page without applying, the change will be cancelled.

-For a detailed reference on the layout and functionality of each button and encoder on your Norns device, it's best to consult the official [Norns documentation](https://monome.org/docs/norns/).
-This documentation provides comprehensive information and is a reliable source for understanding how to navigate and operate your device effectively.
+For a detailed reference on the layout of your Norns device, consult the official [Norns documentation](https://monome.org/docs/norns/).

+#### Tooltips

+Most _Mosaic_ functions are described by tooltips that appear at the bottom of the Norns screen when activated.
+If you're not sure what a button does, try pressing it and watching out for the tooltip.

 #### Sequencer start and stop